zrafa/30pin-simm-ram-arduino/README.md

 -----

-WARNING: using this kind of RAM will put your Arduino CPU to refresh the SIMM RAM data most of the time.
-It means that your sketches (programs) could run slow.
+WARNING: using this kind of RAM will put your Arduino CPU to refresh the SIMM RAM data part of the time.
+It means that your sketches (programs) could run a little slower than before.
 Also, we need to use most of the Arduino pins to be soldered with SIMM RAM pins so there will be just few available extra pins for your project.